farshaddavoudi/Blazor.PersianDatePicker/README.md

 The second sample input in the playground stays disabled, so it does not have a popup screenshot.

-> ??
-Optimize design after `v2.0.0` | Mark holidays (optional) after `v3.5.0` - Thanks to [@Mostafa-Moradi](https://github.com/Mostafa-Moradi) for contributing [the holiday marker upgrade](https://github.com/farshaddavoudi/Blazor.PersianDatePicker/issues/93).
+> Update: Optimize design after `v2.0.0` | Mark holidays (optional) after `v3.5.0` - Thanks to [@Mostafa-Moradi](https://github.com/Mostafa-Moradi) for contributing [the holiday marker upgrade](https://github.com/farshaddavoudi/Blazor.PersianDatePicker/issues/93).

-> ??
-Holiday cells show up in red (see the screenshots above).
+> Holiday spotlight: Holiday cells show up in red (see the screenshots above).
 Toggle them with `MarkHolidays="true"` or provide your own list via `MarkedDates`.
-> ✨ **Important fix in v3.2.0**: When we set the bound parameter value to some date by code (for example in the `OnInitialize` method of our component) and then click on the input, the selected date in the datepicker was always today, not that date.
+> **Important fix in v3.2.0**: When we set the bound parameter value to some date by code (for example in the `OnInitialize` method of our component) and then click on the input, the selected date in the datepicker was always today, not that date.
 It is resolved now.
 Thanks to [@EsmaeelAmarloo](https://github.com/EsmaeelAmarloo) for creating [the issue](https://github.com/farshaddavoudi/Blazor.PersianDatePicker/issues/60#issuecomment-1820790657).

-> ✨ **Important fix in v3.4.0 — update your package**: The 1403 Jalali leap year was miscalculated therefore all dates in the next Jalali year (1404) were wrong by one day.
+> **Important fix in v3.4.0 - update your package**: The 1403 Jalali leap year was miscalculated therefore all dates in the next Jalali year (1404) were wrong by one day.
 It is resolved now.
 Thanks to [@web724online](https://github.com/web724online) for creating [the issue](https://github.com/farshaddavoudi/Blazor.PersianDatePicker/issues/89).

-> ⚠️ **Breaking change in v3.7.0**: The component parameter formerly named `DigitType` is now `InputDigitType`, and a new `PickerDigitType` parameter controls the digits rendered inside the popup.
+> **Breaking change in v3.7.0**: The component parameter formerly named `DigitType` is now `InputDigitType`, and a new `PickerDigitType` parameter controls the digits rendered inside the popup.
 See [Digit Type Configuration](#digit-type-configuration).
 Thanks to [@AmirJoleini](https://github.com/AmirJoleini) for contributing the improvement.

 ## Compatibility: